Skip to main content

 The AI landscape evolves constantly.
 New models, new techniques, new best practices emerge regularly.
 The tiers exist to give us a common language for where we are in our understanding, not to create a finish line.

 Think of it like fitness.
-You don't "complete" being healthy—you maintain it, build on it, adapt as you learn more.
+You don't "complete" being healthy.
+You maintain it, build on it, adapt as you learn more.
 The same applies here.
 Foundation tier doesn't mean you stop learning foundational concepts.
 Practitioner doesn't mean you've mastered everything in that tier forever.

 The portfolio work exists because building things is how you truly learn.
 The assessments exist to help identify gaps and confirm understanding.
-But the real value is in the journey itself—in the conversations you'll have, the projects you'll build, and the confidence you'll develop.
+But the real value is in the journey itself, in the conversations you'll have, the projects you'll build, and the confidence you'll develop.